Neural Message-Passing on Attention Graphs for Hallucination Detection: Experiments

 \subsection{Additional Analyses}

+We report here a series of additional analyses investigating: (i) The contribution of the graph structure to \ourmethod's performance; (ii) The impact of the sparsification threshold $\tau$ to the computational efficiency and performance of \ourmethod; (iii) The zero-shot cross-dataset transfer capabilities of \ourmethod and comparable approaches.
+Additional experimental studies are reported in~\Cref{app:exp_ext}, including analyses on the impact of the activation layer choice (\Cref{app:layer_choice}) and on the generalisation performance \ourmethod on sequences of unseen length (\Cref{app:by_length}).

-\paragraph{The role of the graph.} To what extent does message-passing on the attention-induced graph contribute to the performance of \ourmethod?
+\paragraph{The contribution of the graph structure.} To what extent does message-passing on the attention-induced graph contribute to the performance of \ourmethod?
 To answer this, we ablate the connectivity in our input samples and train \ourmethod on two representative datasets: CNN and Math.
 In this setup, \ourmethod defaults to a set model which, instead of message-passing, applies a stack of dense layers over node features.
 We train and extensively tune this baseline, denoted \enquote{\ourmethod (no g.)}, considering both att.-only and att.\ $\&$ act.\ configurations.
 We report its best results in~\Cref{tab:graph_ablation} compared to the best corresponding \ourmethod.
-Results clearly show the positive contribution of message-passing on the constructed topology, answering positively to \textbf{Q4}.
+Results clearly show the positive contribution of message-passing on the constructed topology, answering positively to \textbf{Q3}.

-\paragraph{Efficiency and robustness.} We experiment with different values of the attention threshold $\tau$ (\Cref{eq:graph_sparse}), studying how graph sparsity and (inference) memory consumption vary in relation to performance.
+\paragraph{The impact of $\tau$ on efficiency and performance.} We experiment with different values of the attention threshold $\tau$ (\Cref{eq:graph_sparse}), studying how graph sparsity and (inference) memory consumption vary in relation to performance.
 We run this study on NQ, with results in~\Cref{tab:tau_abla}.
 Test AUPR is reported along with the number of edges, sparsity and inference memory footprint averaged over test graphs.
 We observe \ourmethod's performance is robust to various levels of sparsifications, whilst this can provide dramatic reduction in resource consumption.
 Performance drops more notably only for $\tau = 0.5$, which, we note, still outperforms the best competitor, i.e., \actprobe{24} (see~\Cref{tab:nq_cnn_results}).
 Overall our default $\tau = 0.05$ attains a good trade-off, whilst we note it maximises val.\ AUPR.
-These results answers positively to \textbf{Q5}.
+These results answers positively to \textbf{Q4}.
 We finally measure a distinctly contained inference latency of $\approx 1e^{-3}$ secs.
 Refer to~\Cref{app:comp_ptrue_se} for run-time and performance comparisons with other popular HD methods relying on multiple prompting, which incur significantly higher latency.